olivier-carrere/redaction-technique.org/src/content/docs/en/veille/didacticiels-dita-xml-xsl-fo.md

     /filter:electriciens.ditaval /outdir:. /transtype:pdf2
     ```

-    Open the file `conditional-text.pdf`; it contains information for :
+    Open the file `conditional-text.pdf`; it contains information for:

     - plumbers and electricians,
     - electricians only.